75lb/command-line-usage/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](https://github.com/feross/standard)

 # command-line-usage
-A simple module for creating a usage guide.
+A simple, data-driven module for creating a usage guide.

 ## Synopis
 A usage guide is built from an arbitrary number of sections, e.g. a description section, synopsis, option list, examples, footer etc. Each section has a bold, underlined header and some content (a paragraph, table, option list, banner etc.)